Woods shrugs off shaky start to lead in Japan - WHIZ News

-INZAI CITY, Japan (AP) — Tiger Woods couldn’t have scripted a better scenario for the PGA’s first tournament in Japan despite his shaky start.
+INZAI CITY, Japan (AP) — Tiger Woods couldn’t have scripted a better scenario for the PGA Tour’s first tournament in Japan despite his shaky start.

 After a layoff from arthroscopic surgery on his left knee two months ago, Woods shot a 6-under 64 on Thursday to share the first-round lead at the Zozo Championship.

-Woods was tied with Gary Woodland, with local favorite Hideki Matsuyama one stroke behind.
+Woods was tied with Gary Woodland, with local favorite Hideki Matsuyama a stroke behind.
+They had to wait another day to get back on the course after heavy rain washed out play Friday.

-Teeing off from the 10th hole, things didn’t start well for Woods who sent his opening shot into the water.
-That led to the first of three straight bogeys.
+Things didn’t start well for Woods when he sent his opening shot into the water on No. 10 and bogeyed the first three holes.

 “The start I got off to wasn’t very good, I hit bad shot after bad shot … and the next thing you know, things aren’t looking so good,” Woods said.

-But the Masters champion quickly found his game at the Accordia Golf Narashino Country Club, with birdies on four of his next six holes to get to 1 under.
+But the Masters champion quickly found his game at the Accordia Golf Narashino Country Club, with birdies on four of his next six holes.
+He had five birdies on the final seven holes.

 Woods is making his first start in his 23rd season on the PGA Tour, needing one victory to reach 82 wins and tie the career record held by Sam Snead.